Skip to main content

 Schedule recurring work

-Scheduled tasks enqueue work on a cron schedule.
+Scheduled tasks run on a cron schedule.
+Schedules must be at least 15 minutes apart.
 Add a task that sends one job into the same queue every day:

 This creates a project-level scheduled task that targets the support-jobs queue in myroom.
 Scheduled-task payloads use the same queue message format, so you can also send structured prompt or content payloads and thread templates when the target consumer is a MeshAgent queue channel.
-List scheduled tasks:
+Scheduled tasks can also start a container directly by using the container target in the same ScheduledTaskSpec file:

 Update a scheduled task: